nacer-eb/KrotovHopfieldWaddington/README.md

 ### Instructions for reproducibility

-To reproduce any figure using UMAP plots, please first generate the UMAP model/embedding first.
+To reproduce any figure using UMAP plots, first generate the UMAP model/embedding.
 This can be done by going into the defaults/ folder and running:

 	python generate_umap_model.py